Oct. 4: Messier traded to Rangers by Oilers

 THIS DATE IN HISTORY: Oct.
 4

 1991: The future of two teams is altered dramatically when the Edmonton Oilers trade their captain, Mark Messier, to the New York Rangers.

 After playing on all five of the Oilers' Stanley Cup-winning teams from 1984-90 (one more than the Rangers' total since entering the NHL in 1926), Messier holds out and is traded to New York for forwards Bernie Nicholls, Steven Rice and Louie DeBrusk.

-Messier's effect on the Rangers is immediate: They win the Presidents' Trophy as the League's best regular-season team in 1991-92 and again in 1993-94, then end a 54-year championship drought by winning the Stanley Cup in 1994, with Messier scoring the Cup-winning goal in Game 7 of the Final.
+Messier's effect on the Rangers is immediate: They win the Presidents' Trophy as the NHL's best regular-season team in 1991-92 and again in 1993-94, then end a 54-year championship drought by winning the Stanley Cup in 1994, with Messier scoring the Cup-winning goal in Game 7 of the Final.

-The Oilers don't return to the Final again until 2006, then fail to qualify for the Stanley Cup Playoffs again until 2017.
+The Oilers don't return to the Cup Final again until 2006, then fail to qualify for the Stanley Cup Playoffs again until 2017.

 1926: The Detroit Cougars, one of three new teams set to begin play the following month, purchase the Victoria Cougars from the defunct Western Hockey League for $100,000.
 Players from Victoria make up nearly half of the first-year Detroit team.

 1991: The San Jose Sharks make their NHL debut in a 4-3 loss to the Vancouver Canucks at Pacific Coliseum.
 Forward Craig Coxe, a native of Chula Vista, California, scores the first goal in Sharks history.
-The Sharks go 17-58-5 in their inaugural season.
+The Sharks go 17-58 with five ties in their inaugural season.